mojaloop/mojaloop/contribute/Writing-Code.md

-# Guidance for writing code for Paymoja
+# Guidance for writing code for the Level One Project

 * [Pragmatic REST Guidelines](./Pragmatic-REST-Guidelines.md) describes how we use restful interfaces